haxtheweb/edtechjoker/glossary.md

 ## SQL
+SQL (Structured Query Language) is a programming language designed to manage data within databases.
+SQL can be used to create and format databases, tables, and the data within these as well.
+- https://www.w3schools.com/sql/ (Learn the basics of SQL here)

 ## MySQL
 MySQL is an open source database that uses Structured Query Language as its query language.
 It allows one to store, manage, and retrieve data that is organized in tables.